JvanKatwijk/dab-cmdline/README.md

 For building the dab-cmdline version, a CMakeLists.txt file is available.
-A number of settings, in particular for input devices, can be set.
+A number of settings, in particular for input devices, can be set by uncommenting or commenting lines

-#	set(SDRPLAY true)
+   set(SDRPLAY true)

-#	set(AIRSPY true)
+   set(AIRSPY true)

-#	set(DABSTICK true)
+   set(DABSTICK true)

-by default no device is selected, uncomment the lines for the devices to be included in the configuration.
+I.e. uncommenting "set(DABSTICK true)" means that dabstick is included in the configuration.
 Obviously, including a device requires the installation of the library for that device.

-#	add_definitions (-DMOT_BASICS)
+   add_definitions (-DMOT_BASICS)

-Uncommenting this line implies that some support for PAD's (Programme Associated Data) is switched on.
+Uncommenting this line implies that some support forc PAD's (Programme Associated Data) is switched on.
+The labels are printed on the console.

 Libraries (together with the "development" or ".h" files) required are: